-- The meeting leader could begin by asking what each person thinks went well and take the opportunity to nurture and build the confidence of team members;
+- The meeting leader could begin by asking what each person thinks went well and by taking the opportunity to nurture and build the confidence of team members.

-- Capture and record as accurate of a window as possible into a member’s position on both our policy as well as their individual beliefs on climate change according to the scale on the back of the form.
+- Capture and record as accurate of a window as possible into a member’s position on both our policy and their individual beliefs on climate change according to the scale on the back of the form.

 Other meeting considerations for lobby team leaders

 - Late arrivals.
 Coming in late will disrupt the meeting.
 The only time you would want a volunteer to join a meeting already in progress is if they’re the only constituent.
-Otherwise, politely thank them for letting you know, explain to them that coming in late will disrupt the meeting and that you will fill them in on the meeting afterward.
+Otherwise, politely thank them for letting you know, explain to them that coming in late will disrupt the meeting, and tell them that you will fill them in on the meeting afterward.

 - Surprise, I’m here!
-In DC, if a volunteer from another region or state shows up for a meeting they’re not scheduled in, make sure they’re not in the wrong place or ditching a meeting they should be in.
-If not, thank them for their interest and passion but let them know we have plenty already, that the scheduling process was set up to structure each meeting fairly and that we do not want to overwhelm the office.
+In D.C., if a volunteer from another region or state shows up for a meeting they’re not scheduled in, make sure they’re not in the wrong place or ditching a meeting they should be in.
+If not, thank them for their interest and passion but let them know we have plenty of team members already, that the scheduling process was set up to structure each meeting fairly, and that we do not want to overwhelm the office.